Smithsonian Institution: Administration

 The Smithsonian Institution was established as a trust instrumentality by act of Congress.
 More than two-thirds of the Smithsonian's workforce of some 6,300 persons are employees of the federal government.
 The Smithsonian Institution Office of Protection Services oversees security at the Smithsonian facilities and enforces laws and regulations for National Capital Parks together with the United States Park Police.

 The president's 2011 budget proposed just under $800 million in support for the Smithsonian, slightly increased from previous years.
 Institution exhibits are free of charge, though in 2010 the Deficit Commission recommended admission fees.

 As approved by Congress on August 10, 1846, the legislation that created the Smithsonian Institution called for the creation of a Board of Regents to govern and administer the organization.
 This seventeen-member board meets at least four times a year and includes as ex officio members the chief justice of the United States and the vice president of the United States.
 The nominal head of the institution is the chancellor, an office which has traditionally been held by the chief justice.
 In September 2007, the board created the position of chair of the Board of Regents, a position currently held by Risa Lavizzo-Mourey.

 Other members of the Board of Regents are three members of the U.S. House of Representatives appointed by the speaker of the House; three members of the Senate, appointed by the president pro tempore of the Senate; and nine citizen members, nominated by the board and approved by the Congress in a joint resolution signed by the president of the United States.
 Regents who are senators or representatives serve for the duration of their elected terms, while citizen Regents serve a maximum of two 6-year terms.
 Regents are compensated on a part-time basis.

 The chief executive officer (CEO) of the Smithsonian is the secretary, who is appointed by the Board of Regents.
 The secretary also serves as secretary to the Board of Regents but is not a voting member of that body.
 The secretary of the Smithsonian has the privilege of the floor at the United States Senate.
 The fourteenth and current secretary is Lonnie Bunch, who was appointed in 2019 after serving as the founding director of the Smithsonian's National Museum of African American History and Culture.
+On September 8, 2026, Bunch announced that he would retire as secretary.

 Current Board of Regents

-The current board members as of 4 August 2025:
+The current board members as of 16 July 2026: